niftools/blender_niftools_addon/docs/development/design/issues.rst

 Error Reporting
 ---------------

-With the older blender 2.4x series, scripts could report fatal errors simply by raising an exception.
-The current blender series has the problem that *exceptions are not passed down to the caller of the operator*.
+With the older Blender 2.4x series, scripts could report fatal errors simply by raising an exception.
+The current Blender series has the problem that *exceptions are not passed down to the caller of the operator*.
 Apparently, this is because of the way the user interface is implemented.
 From a user perspective, this makes no difference, however, for testing code, this means that **any exceptions raised cannot be caught by the testing framework**.

-The way blender solves this problem goes via the :meth:`bpy.types.Operator.report` method.
+The way Blender solves this problem goes via the :meth:`bpy.types.Operator.report` method.
 So, in your :meth:`bpy.types.Operator.execute` methods, write::